troessner/articles/2016-04-23-lessons-learned-from-some-of-the-best-ruby-codebases-part-1.markdown

 ### [Procto](https://github.com/snusnu/procto)

-*[Procto](https://github.com/snusnu/procto)* turns your ruby object into a method object.
+*[Procto](https://github.com/snusnu/procto)* turns your Ruby object into a method object.
 The code example from the README speaks for itself so I'll just paste it here:

 ```Ruby
 class Printer